 It is good practice for you to make every patient you see aware of the level of your experience and the extent of your capabilities.

-This article was correct at publication on 23/04/2015.
-It is intended as general guidance for members only.
+This page was correct at publication on 23/04/2015.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.

 It's never too early to start acquiring management skills, which will stand you in good stead for years to come